DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 ## 10. Downloading Files From External URLs

 Consider a use-case scenario when an web application receives a URL from an end-user, downloads an image file from this URL and saves the file in a database.
-This file is then displayed on the application's page using the ASPxBinaryImage control.
+This file is then displayed on the application's page using the [ASPxBinaryImage](https://docs.devexpress.com/AspNet/11646/components/data-editors/binaryimage) control.

-It is often suggested to use the WebClient class to download a file in this scenario:
+It is often suggested to use the [WebClient](https://learn.microsoft.com/en-us/dotnet/api/system.net.webclient?view=net-6.0) class to download a file in this scenario:

 ```cs
 using(var webClient = new WebClient())
     BinaryImage.ContentBytes = webClient.DownloadData(url);
 ```

-However, this is unsafe because the WebClient can accept a path to a local resource on the server (for example, “c:\...\App_Data\ConfidentialImages\...”), which allows a malefactor to gain access to confidential files (such as web.config, the App_Data folder or other files and folders with nonpublic content).
+However, this is unsafe because the WebClient can accept a path to a local resource on the server (for example, `c:\...\App_Data\ConfidentialImages\...`), which allows a malefactor to gain access to confidential files (such as *web.config*, the *App_Data* folder or other files and folders with nonpublic content).

-To mitigate this vulnerability, use HttpWebRequest:
+To mitigate this vulnerability, use [HttpWebRequest](https://learn.microsoft.com/en-us/dotnet/api/system.net.httpwebrequest?view=net-7.0):

 ```cs
 HttpWebRequest request = (HttpWebRequest)WebRequest.Create(url);